Digital Currency

 Another big difference is that digital currency is not physical.
 It exists only online and is stored in digital wallets.
 You can’t take it out and spend it like you would with cash.
 While this might seem like a disadvantage, it actually makes digital currency much more secure.
 Fiat currency can be stolen, counterfeited, or lost.
 But because digital currency is stored online, it is much more difficult to steal.

-As of 2022, there are too many digital currencies to list, but they can be broken into a few distinct categories.
+There are too many digital currencies to list, but they can be broken into a few distinct categories.

 Cryptocurrencies